eduardomp/system-design-saas/README.md

 ### Checkout Service

 This service is responsible to manage the payments status and comunication with our payment gateway.
-When a succesfull payment
+The payment status is sended to the messaging system to be processed by the download service.

 ### Download Service